-7. Course Reserves
+G. Course Reserves

-Contact: The Desk x1313 Jennifer Connelly, jconnelly@sotnehill.edu
+Contact: The Desk x1313 Jennifer Connelly, jconnelly@sotnehill.edu Amy Francis, afranic@stonehill.edu

 To place materials on reserve, contact Access Services by the first week of August for fall courses and the first week of January for spring courses.
 Formats can be electronic (accessible via our web page or your eLearn page) or hard copy.
-Guidelines for placing materials on reserve are available on the Library website librarydeskgroup@stonehill.edu x1203

-NOTE: Advance preparation is encouraged to prevent bottlenecks.
+Guidelines for placing materials on reserve are available on the Library website NOTE: Advance preparation is encouraged to prevent bottlenecks.
 It takes time to get the copyright permissions (approximately two weeks for reserves processing).
-The Library expects there to be delays during the fall of 2020 due to staffing changes.
+The Library expects there to be delays during the fall of 2021 due to staffing changes.

-8. Library Liaisons
+H. Library Liaisons